klapaucius4/email-blocklist/readme.txt

 Yes, Email Blocklist integrates seamlessly with WordPress core registration and comments, and should work with most plugins that rely on standard email fields.

 == Changelog ==
+= 1.2.2 =
+* Add a limit on the number of users scanned per click to prevent server overload

 = 1.2.1 =
 * Fix error with clearing user meta data after plugin uninstall
 * Add info about scan existing users into readme files